dotnet/runtime/docs/design/features/NonGC-Heap.md

 * Certain kinds of `static readonly` fields which can be pre-initialized on NativeAOT or recognized by CoreCLR e.g., `Array<>.Empty`.

 ## Diagnostics and visible changes in .NET 8.0
 The most visible change that now `GC.GetGeneration(object)` API returns `int.MaxValue` for such objects.
 This change serves to emphasize that these objects are not managed by the garbage collector.
 Similiarly, corresponding `ICorProfiler` APIs may return the same value as a generation.
 A full inventory of new APIs and alterations related to diagnostic support for the NonGC Heap can be found in the ["Diagnostic support for NonGC heap"](https://github.com/dotnet/runtime/issues/75836) issue.
+An important detail to keep in mind that these object should never be considered as "dead" if noone references them since it's possible they're actually kept by unmanaged data structures in VM itself.